csinparallel/CSinParallel/Exemplars/StochasticGameOfLife/README.md

 		Total: 5

 This is the total number of live cells at the end of the simulation.
-You can also use this whe you try larger cases, even if you don't have the gnuplot graphics available.
+You can also use this when you try larger cases, even if you don't have the gnuplot graphics available.

 The above is the sequential version.
 In this case we are not using random numbers at all because we chose the glider pattern to initialize the grid.
 You can run the OpenMp version with 1 and 2 threads to see that it is working correctly in terms of the OpenMP pragmas found in the file `grid_omp_rand_cpp/cpprandom_calcNewGrid.cpp`.
 Have a look at this file now to see the OpenMP pragma used on the nested loop over the 2D grid.
-Here's a series of test you can do to check that the results are the same except for the time taken and the number of threads used for each one:
+Here's a set of tests you can do to check that the results are the same except for the time taken and the number of threads used for each one:
 ```
 ./cpprand_gol_omp -i 3 -w 8 -l 8 -d -c -t 1 >tmpp1
 ./cpprand_gol_omp -i 3 -w 8 -l 8 -d -c -t 2 >tmpp2